mguzman123/Maxim-Guzman-Portfolio/README.md

 ![](images/f1_dif_flap_time_image.png)

 Both Hamilton and Alonso have equivalent median lap times for the first race of the season.
 Beyond that, Hamilton has a quicker median lap time in 9 out of 16 races.
 Furthermore, the net difference favors Hamilton by about 2.8 seconds.
 For the most part, when Hamilton is faster than Alonso, he's significantly faster.
-In contrast, Alonso rarely dusts his teammates when he is the quicker driver.
+In contrast, Alonso rarely dusts his teammate when he is the quicker driver.

 Each driver had an opportunity to shine in each category and this puts them head-to-head in pure driving skill.